Emerald (Gemstone): Facts and Photos

 Article Pictures

-The photos in our article are clickable and redirect to the original image.
-The piece at the top of the page is housed in the Smithsonian Museum of Natural History, Washington D.C.
-Photo by Stone Mania.
+The green beryl at the top of our article is in the Smithsonian Museum of Natural History, Washington, D.C.
+Photo: Stone Mania.

-The emeralds in the second two pictures are in the Natural History Museum of Los Angeles.
-Photos courtesy of Stan Celestian.
+The emeralds in the second two photos are in the Natural History Museum of Los Angeles.
+Photos: Courtesy of Stan Celestian.